pzeidler89/MUSEpack/docs/source/MUSEreduce.rst

 MUSEreduce
 **********

 :class:`MUSEreduce.musereduce` is an easy-to-use python Class used as wrapper for the VLT/`MUSE data reduction pipeline`_ and does not replace the core functionalities of the pipeline provided by ESO.
-In order to function properly we recommend to install the latest pipeline version found under: https://www.eso.org/sci/software/pipelines/muse/.
+In order to function properly with this version of :class:`MUSEreduce.musereduce` we recommend to install the pipeline version v2.8.1 found under: https://www.eso.org/sci/software/pipelines/muse/.
+This version of :class:`MUSEreduce.musereduce` has not been tested with other version of the data reduction pipeline.

 .. _MUSE data reduction pipeline: https://www.eso.org/sci/software/pipelines/muse/